Learn how to set up a Roth 401(k) retirement plan in Online Payroll.

 Set up a Roth 401(k) plan in Intuit Online Payroll and QuickBooks Online Payroll.

 - Select Employees.
-(In QuickBooks Online Payroll, select Workers.
-And then select Employees.)
+(In QuickBooks Online Payroll, select Workers or Payroll menu, then select Employees.)

 - Select the employee's name.